Catchet/befunge-utils/README.md

 # befunge-utils
-Some basic math utilities implemented in the esoteric languange Befunge-93
+Some basic math utilities implemented in the esoteric language Befunge-93